harshallmall/odin_project/README.md

 # Odin Recipes Project

 ## Project Purpose
-- Create HTML website that lists various recipes.
+- Create basic HTML website that lists various recipes.
 - Add images to supplement the text of recipes.
-- Edit HTML files to add stylistic and functional features to the website using CSS and Bootstrap.
+- Edit HTML files to structure website.

 ## Project Skills
-- Use of HTML Language for project files – HTML Biolerplate, Elements, Attributes.
+- Use of HTML Language for project files.
-- Use of CSS for stylistic choices.
-- Use of HTML lists, links, and images.
+- Use of HTML elements and attributes for ordered and unordered lists, links, and images.